Nectarbits

 Impact on Operations:

-• Reduced daily deliveries and operational throughput.
+• Reduced daily deliveries and operational throughput, with on-time performance at just 82% pre-intervention.

 These challenges highlighted the urgent need for modernization, not only to streamline fuel delivery but to improve overall fleet uptime and operational responsiveness.
 Implementing a smart fuel delivery strategy combined with a fleet fuel management system and an IoT fleet management solution became essential to overcome these inefficiencies and drive measurable improvements.